7 Reasons Why You Should Definitely Visit Brindisi

 Torre Guaceto Nature Reserve

 A nice spot is the Torre Guaceto Nature Reserve, home to beautiful olive groves, pretty creeks, dunes, and marshes.
-There you can hike, bike, swim (but only in the designated areas), and snorkel but beware in summer as the reserve can be very hot, and there’s very little shade, if any, on the seashore.
+There, you can hike, bike, swim (but only in the designated areas), and snorkel.
+But beware in summer, as the reserve can be very hot, and there’s very little shade, if any, on the seashore.
 Bring with you a lot of water and possibly a beach umbrella to protect yourself from the sun and the heat.

 Useful information to Visit Brindisi